 Food & drink

-Food quality: When we were last at the Ngorongoro Farmhouse we did not get a chance to sample the food.
+- When we were last at the Ngorongoro Farmhouse in February 2018 we did not get a chance to sample the food.
 However, the manager explained in great detail what the lodge offered.

 This includes flexible timings around guests activities, in door and outdoor dining, and fresh produce grown on the farm.
 We also saw the team setting up the buffet for lunch and the food looked very tasty.